react-native-tvos/react-native-tvos/README.md

 Going forward, Apple TV support for React Native will be maintained here and in the corresponding `react-native-tvos` NPM package, and not in the [core repo](https://github.com/facebook/react-native/).
 This is a full fork of the main repository, with only the changes needed to support Apple TV.

-Releases of `react-native-tvos` will be based on a public release of `react-native`; e.g. the 0.61.2-0 release of this package will be derived from the 0.61.2 release of `react-native`.
+Releases of `react-native-tvos` will be based on a public release of `react-native`; e.g. the 0.61.5-1 release of this package will be derived from the 0.61.5 release of `react-native`.
+All releases of this repo will follow the 0.xx.x-y format, where x digits are from a specific RN core release, and y represents the additional versioning from this repo.

 Releases will be published on npmjs.org and you may find the latest release version here: https://www.npmjs.com/package/react-native-tvos?activeTab=versions or use the tag `@latest`

-You will find the relevant tvOS support and maintenance within the branches marked `tvos`;
+You will find the relevant tvOS support and maintenance within the branches marked `tvos-v0.xx.x`;

-To build your project for Apple TV, you should change your `package.json` imports to import `react-native` as follows, so that this package is used.
+To build your project for Apple TV, you should change your `package.json` imports to import `react-native` as follows, so that this package is used instead of the core react-native package.

 ```js
 "react-native": "npm:react-native-tvos@latest",
 ```

+You cannot use this package and the core react-native package simultaneously in a project.

 ## General support for Apple TV